 The FAA protects PII with reasonable security safeguards against loss or unauthorized access, destruction, usage, modification, or disclosure.
 These safeguards incorporate standards and practices required for federal information systems under the Federal Information Security Management Act (FISMA) and are detailed in Federal Information Processing Standards Publication 200, Minimum Security Requirements for Federal Information and Information Systems, dated March 2006, and The National Institute of Standards and Technology Special Publication (NIST) 800-53, Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations, dated April 2013.
-ATLAS Aviation received its initial Authorization to Operate (ATO) on November 6, 2019 and will undergo the FAA's annual information systems security Certification and Accreditation process.
+ATLAS Aviation received its updated Authorization to Operate (ATO) on September 27, 2022, and undergoes the FAA's annual information systems security Certification and Accreditation process.